bitnami/cnab-bundles/wordpress-k8s-rds/README.md

 ## Installing the CNAB Bundle

+> **Important:** The default configuration is not recommended for production purposes, see the [Securing Installation](#securing-installation) section for more information.

 In order to manage the bundle, we are going to use a command line tool called [Duffle](https://github.com/deislabs/duffle), please ensure that you [have installed](https://github.com/deislabs/duffle/releases) its latest version before continue.